Ahsodecas/Maze_game/README.md

 * [Tests](#tests)
 * [Technologies](#technologies)
 ## Overview
-A simple maze game that can generate different random mazes using the BFS algorithm.
+A simple maze game that can generate different random mazes using the BFS algorithm. \
+The current version of the game is version 1.0.
+Some new features are planned for the next version.

 The design was inspired by the novel "Omniscient Reader's Viewpoint" by Sing Shong.